reading-innovation/design-system/README.md

 # Reading Innovation's Design System

-A DaisyUI-based design system for Next.js applications.
+A design system for Next.js applications.
 This repository can be used directly from GitHub in your projects.

 ## 🎯 Purpose